Last Update: March 2023

 You will be given a key to have the ability to lock the classroom door for every assignment, not just homeroom.

-The Ministry’s Provincial Model for a Local Police/School Board Protocol requires that all staff, including occasional teachers, have the ability to lock their classroom doors during a lockdown or a lockdown drill (CA Letter of Agreement #5, page 22).
-While you may be asked to sign it out so the office can track who has keys in the event one accidentally goes home with someone, you are entitled to a key without giving up a piece of your property (e.g. car keys) in exchange for it.
-The school is legally required to provide you with a classroom key.
-An OT who must insist that a classroom key be provided may face a stressful situation before the school day has even started.
-Please let the Local President know if you are not receiving a key for your OT assignment.
+The Ministry's Provincial Model for a Local Police/School Board Protocol mandates that all staff, including occasional teachers, must be able to lock their classroom doors during a lockdown or a lockdown drill (CA Letter of Agreement #5, page 22).
+Although you may be asked to sign out the key so the office can track its whereabouts, you are entitled to receive a classroom key without surrendering any personal property (e.g., car keys) in exchange.
+The school is legally obligated to provide you with a key.
+If you find yourself having to insist on receiving a classroom key, it could create a stressful start to your school day.
+Please inform the Local President if you are not provided with a key for your OT assignment.

 You will receive an Occasional Teacher Folder Checklist

-Our collective agreement says that the Board will endeavour to provide an occasional teacher folder and other support and orientation, as necessary (CA Clause 13.01).
-In 2016 the Board implemented Occasional Staff checklists for all occasional staff including teachers, educational support personnel, and early childhood educators.
-So, we are now blending the terms and referring to them as "Occasional Folder Checklists".
-The following is a list of items that have been identified as being essential in an OT Folder Checklist:
+Our collective agreement states that the Board will endeavour to provide an occasional teacher folder, along with other support and orientation as necessary (CA Clause 13.01).
+In 2016, the Board implemented checklists for all occasional staff, including teachers, educational support personnel, and early childhood educators.
+Therefore, we are now using the term "Occasional Folder Checklists" to describe these.
+The following is a list of items identified as essential in an OT Folder Checklist:

 Your timetable (day plans) will be the same as the teacher you are replacing, except for duty before your assignment begins on the first day.